 I make barely over half my old salary and yet I’m so much happier

 Thrive Global defines time affluence as “having more of one’s own time to do as one wishes”, a value that makes us happier at work than either promotions or pay.
 New York-based digital writer LeAnn is an example of this.
 She tells the publication that she feels so much better after quitting her demanding, around-the-clock role to become a bookstore events manager.
 The transition has allowed her to build up sideline interests in podcasting and pursue her passion project of writing a book.
-“I feel great,” she says.
+“I feel great!” she says.
 “I make barely over half my old salary and yet I’m so much happier.”

 Burnout is a loss of identity and direction

-Time affluence is also the reason why more and more employers are starting to recognize the value of a four-day working week.
+Time affluence is also the reason why more and more employers are starting to recognise the value of a four-day working week.
 With more time to pursue hobbies and interests outside of work, people become more engaged when they are there.
 Of course, money is still essential in everyday life and not everyone has the luxury of choosing time above it.
 If you can carve out extra house for the people and things that you love, it will go a long way towards burnout recovery.

-Burnout is characterized by a loss of identity and direction.
+Burnout is characterised by a loss of identity and direction.
 So, you need to be able to create distance between yourself and work demands that have overwhelmed you.
 You have to rediscover what it is that makes you you.
 One route into this process is travel and even a career break.
 When you go abroad on an adventure, you put physical distance between you and your stress triggers.
 With a dramatic change of environment comes the opportunity to find out where your passions lie — a world away from work.

 Creativity is almost overshadowed by office work